 Participation in the BTDP

 Not everyone is eligible for donation.
 ADRC research participants (either those who are followed annually in our Longitudinal (UDS) group or those who have been in specific research studies) are eligible for the Brain Tissue Donation Program.
-For more information please call our BTDP coordinator, Gargi Padki at 212-241-8329.
+Please contact us for more information.
 We would be happy to meet with you personally to discuss the program.
 Indicating your intent to participate in the BTDP is not a binding commitment.
 You can change your mind at any time.

 Details About Donation